 The winger progressed through the youth ranks at Aberdeen, making 23 league and cup appearances for the Dons before joining the Cherries.

 He made five appearances as the Cherries gained promotion to the Championship, his first few months at the club hampered by injury.

 Fraser featured in the Cherries' two seasons in the Championship, making 29 starts and 29 substitute appearances.
 He won a Championship winner's medal in 2015.

 He spent 2015/16 on loan to Ipswich Town, scoring six times in 21 games in all competitions and his season at Portman Road helped ready him for the Premier League.

-Eddie Howe rewarded Fraser’s loan performances with his first Premier League minutes last season, where he made his top flight debut against West Ham United in August 2016.
+Eddie Howe rewarded Fraser with his first Premier League start in a 1-0 defeat against West Ham at London Stadium in August 2016.